Riverbend Equine Appraisals: well-researched, defensible and appropriate to their markets.

 Why do you want an appraisal?

-Donation For example, you have been playing polo for several years but you are finished with the sport.
-You want to donate your horse to a university polo program.What's it worth?
+Donation For example, you have played polo for several years but you are finished with the sport.
+The university polo program needs mounts.
+What are yours worth?

 Death by Injury Your horse just ran through a fence and was severely injured.
 You have to put him down.
 Your insurance company wants to know what to pay you.